madagra/madagra.github.io/_pages/home.md

 security analysts' life easier.
 * **Business innovation** and design thinking methods for successfully carry out innovation projects in corporate environment.
 Despite the wealth of information available, corporate innovation has always been a [challenge](https://www.sciencedirect.com/science/article/pii/S000768131400086X).
 I am involved in defining and implementing a streamlined innovation process across my organization.

 [comment]: <> (A part from the above, I also try to keep an eye on the hot topics in physics and especially the quantum Monte Carlo community I contributed to during my PhD.
 And of course deep learning has arrived [there](https://arxiv.org/abs/1909.02487) too.)

-Sometimes, I am also brushing up my physics knowledge with a fruitful ongoing collaboration with the quantum computing firm [Qu&Co](https://quandco.com/) which develops chemistry simulation software for quantum computers.
+Sometimes, I also love to brush up up my physics studies thanks to a fruitful ongoing collaboration with the quantum computing firm [Qu&Co](https://quandco.com/).
+They develop chemistry simulation software for quantum computers and we are building a very exciting platform, stay tuned!

-## Some of my projects
+## Some projects I contributed to

 ### qucochemistry
 A [open source library](https://github.com/qu-co/qucochemistry) in Python for compiling